nyshk97/webpack-coding-template/README.md

 ```
 $ npm build:dev
 ```
-or Output with one line
+or Output with a single line
 ```
 $ npm build
 ```